 Bulging and Herniated Discs can be caused by car accidents.
 The back trauma sustained in a car accident will often cause a herniated disc, also known as a slipped or ruptured disc.

 Spinal injuries, like herniated discs and bulging discs, are frequently caused by car accidents, premises liability accidents, as well as other types of accidents.
-They are usually caused by a forceful and sudden twisting or whipping of the spine.
+They are usually caused by forceful and sudden twisting or whipping of the spine.
+For the diagnosis & treatment of this kind of serious injury, you must see a car accident doctor who specialized in treating herniated disks

 The Anatomy of a Healthy Neck and Back